 - Celery leaves

-Spices come from other parts of plants and trees.
+Spices come from other parts of plants and trees, including roots and seeds.

 Here are some examples: